SonicMastr/Pigs-In-A-Blanket/README.md

 Piglet needs an SceLibc heap size of at least 3MB to intialize.
 Without it, the module will fail to start.
 This heap needs to be larger if using ```-nostdlib``` as this becomes your main heap.
 More info on ```-nostdlib``` support in the headers.

+`liblibScePiglet_stub.a` (Yes, that's the name), `libSceShaccCg_stub.a`, and `libtaihen_stub.a` are all linked automatically as they are combined with PIB after being built.
+Be sure to be aware of that.

 To install Piglet on your Vita, just use the [Pigs in a Blanket Configuration Tool](https://github.com/SonicMastr/PIB-Configuration-Tool)

 Documentation Provided in the Headers.
 I'm clean.